 What do I do, my oil tank has leaked?
-Well read on, we can help.
+Contact Us immediately on 01722 714514.
 Oil is dangerous to both the natural habitats and wildlife around us.
 Once a home oil spill occurs it is difficult to clean up and will contaminate surface and underground water sources.

 The groundwater provides 75% of the South West’s public water supply and is very vulnerable to contamination as it can travel over square miles very rapidly.

 Some of the worst oil spills happen more often than you might think in our counties and can be very difficult and come with expensive cleanup costs.

 Any amount of oil-contaminated ground around your home could turn a preventable small garden or house fire into an uncontainable maelstrom.
 Best to be safe rather than sorry!

 It’s common sense to have suitable insurance to cover you when you are heating your property with domestic oil heating stored in an Oil storage tank.
 If you are not sure if you are covered, we advise you to check with your insurance company.
 The policy should have a high enough liability limit to cover you if neighbouring land and/or boreholes are affected.
 As you are required to clean up an oil spill under the water resource act 1191, it will be advisable to check your policy if the clean up on your own property is covered as well.